l7mp/stunner-auth-service/README.md

 If a CDS service is available on a well-known address, then that address can also be explicitly specified on the command line.
-The below will use the CDS server exposed at `127.0.0.1:13478` and sets the log level to maximum.
+The below will use the CDS server exposed at `127.0.0.1:13478` and set the log level to maximum.

 ``` console
 ./authd --cds-server-address="127.0.0.1:13478" -l all:TRACE